risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 * In ``Flight Modes`` tab under the **Flight Mode Settings** and **Switch settings** sections set:

-  - **Mode Channel** to SB (whatever channel it is)
+  - **Mode Channel** to SB (SB switch labeled on your Taranis X9D)
   - **Mode 1: Manual**.
   - **Mode 4: Altitude**.
 Climb and drop are controlled to have a maximum rate.
   - **Mode 6: Position**.
-When sticks are released the vehicle will stop (and hold position against wind drift).
+When sticks are released the vehicle will stop and hold position.
-  - **Emergency Kill switch channel** to SF (whatever channel it is).
+  - **Emergency Kill switch channel** to SF (SF switch labeled on your Taranis X9D).
 Immediately stops all motor outputs.
 The vehicle will crash, which may in some circumstances be more desirable than allowing it to continue flying.
-  - **Offboard switch channel** to SA (whatever channel it is).
+  - **Offboard switch channel** to SA (SA switch labeled on your Taranis X9D).

 You should have similar as shown in the picture below.
+Channels for **Flight Mode Settings** and **Switch Settings** might differ.

 .. image:: ../_static/qground.png
    :scale: 60 %